Open-Source-Compliance/Sharing-creates-value/Events/OpenChainAndFriends26/ArtificialIntelligence/20250325_KIAllianz_Dataplatform_OpenSource_Release/README.md

 | `ARTIFACT_TIMEOUT` | 1800 | Max wait for generation (seconds) |
 | `OUTPUT_PDF` | `./Generated_Presentation.pdf` | Output file path |

-## LICENSE
+## LICENSES AND COPYRIGHT
+Both the presentation pdf as well as the main.py are AI generated and thus should not bear any copyright.

-The sources from the AI Alliance project are Apache 2.0 Licensed (or compatible).
-The AI Alliance Logo is trademarked by the AI Alliance.
-The NotebookLM Logo is a Google trademark.
+The sources directory with snapshots from the AI Alliance project are Apache 2.0 Licensed (or compatible)

-My Prompt is CC-0 licenced and according to Google's TOS the generated content should also thus be CC-0 licenced.
+The AI Alliance Logo and NotebookLM Logo are trademarks (and thus could be protected).

+My prompt.txt and this README (which also contains AI generated content) is CC-0 licenced (if you would consider it creative enough).